Patrick Corbin: 2013: All Star

+2014–16: injuries and struggles

 During spring training in 2014, Diamondbacks manager Kirk Gibson decided that Corbin would start on Opening Day.
 However, Corbin felt arm tightness during a spring training start.
 An MRI revealed damage to his ulnar collateral ligament of the elbow.
 He underwent Tommy John surgery, and missed the entire 2014 season.
 The Diamondbacks placed Corbin on the 15-day disabled list on March 30, and transferred him to the 60-day disabled list on April 4, in order to open a roster spot for Roger Kieschnick, who they claimed off waivers.

 Corbin returned to the Diamondbacks on July 4, 2015.
 He made 16 starts for the Diamondbacks, pitching to a 6–5 record and a 3.60 ERA.
 Eligible for salary arbitration for the first time, Corbin and the Diamondbacks agreed to a $2.525 million salary for the 2016 season.

 In 2016, Corbin pitched to a 4–12 record and a 5.58 ERA in 24 starts through mid-August, with a 7.68 ERA over his last nine starts.
 The Diamondbacks then demoted Corbin to work as a relief pitcher.
 He had a 2.70 ERA in 23 1/3 innings as a relief pitcher, including 13 consecutive innings without allowing a run to end the year.

+2017–2018: rotation regular

 In 2017, Corbin and the Diamondbacks agreed to a $3.95 million salary.
 Corbin returned to the starting rotation.
 He finished the 2017 season with a 4.03 ERA in 189 2/3 innings pitched; his ERA during the final three months of the season was 2.90.
 Though the Diamondbacks made it to the 2017 National League Division Series, Corbin did not appear.
-Torey Lovullo, the team's manager had decided Corbin would start Game 4, but the Diamondbacks were eliminated after Game 3.
+Torey Lovullo, the team's manager, had decided Corbin would start Game 4, but the Diamondbacks were eliminated after Game 3.

 Corbin and the Diamondbacks agreed to a $7.5 million salary for 2018.
 Corbin started for the Diamondbacks on Opening Day in 2018.
 On April 17, against the San Francisco Giants, he threw 7 2/3 no-hit innings in a complete game shutout.
 He made the 2018 Major League Baseball All-Star Game, after pitching to a 6–3 record and a 3.05 ERA with 140 strikeouts in 112 innings.

 Corbin finished the season 11–7 in 200 innings pitched across 33 starts.
 He had a 3.15 ERA and 246 strikeouts, which were both career bests.
 Corbin had the lowest zone percentage of all major league pitchers, with only 34.4% of his pitches being in the strike zone.
 He became a free agent after the season.